onflow/fcl-js/packages/sdk/TRANSITIONS.md

 Previously, providing a compute limit for transactions was optional and a fallback existed (DEFAULT_COMPUTE_LIMIT=10).
 This will be removed in a future version of the JS-SDK.

-In lieu of this feature, a configuration option has been added `sdk.defaultComputeLimit` which allows developers to specify their desired fallback compute limit.
+In lieu of this feature, a configuration option has been added `fcl.limit` which allows developers to specify their desired fallback compute limit.
 This configuration option can be used as such:

 ```javascript
 import {config} from "@onflow/config"